How do Mexicans view their political and economic future?

 Mexico has undergone a dramatic transformation in the past twenty years.
 The end of one-party rule, an effort to embrace globalization, and the growth of the drug trade have led to profound changes in Mexican society.
 Mexico’s historical experience and unique cultural heritage continue to shape and inform Mexican society.
 Between Two Worlds: Mexico at the Crossroads brings Mexico’s national identity and history into sharper focus for high school students.
 Students are asked to see the world from the perspective of Mexican citizens and to consider current issues Mexico faces in the areas of economic development, political reform, and foreign relations.

 Part I of the reading traces the history of Mexico from early indigenous societies through Spanish conquest until independence.
 Part II provides an overview of the changes Mexico underwent after gaining independence, including political revolution and economic transformation.
 Part III explores the most pressing public policy challenges facing Mexico today.

 The Aztec-Spanish EncounterBy analyzing primary source accounts of the encounter between the Spanish and the Aztecs, students learn to detect bias and evaluate source reliability.

-Political Geography of North AmericaUsing Readings maps, students explore how the political geography of North America has changed since the colonial period and draw connections between geography and history.
+Political Geography of North AmericaUsing readings and maps, students explore how the political geography of North America has changed since the colonial period and draw connections between geography and history.